CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### **4. Druid Watch**

-This modest house is where Reidoth sets up his camp when he visits Thundertree.
+This modest house is where Reidoth sets up his camp when he visits Lumgrove.

 ```
 In contrast to the nearby dilapidated structures, this small house seems to be in relatively better shape.
 Reinforced with heavy iron bands, the doors and thick shutters protect the windows.